 Omni's crosstalk calculator is a simple tool that allows you to understand the crosstalk definition and calculate some crosstalk solutions for your circuit.
 Are you interested in discovering "What is crosstalk?"
 Then read on.

 If, however, you're looking for the numerical crosstalk solutions to your circuit, to the left you have the calculator.
-If you have any questions about how to use it, take a trip to the "How to use the crosstalk calculator" section below.
+If you have any questions about how to use it, take a trip to the "" section below.

 What is crosstalk?
 Understanding the concept